List of least used railway stations of Great Britain: Period between 2002 and 2003

 The least used station in this period was Barry Links and Gainsborough Central.
 For background information on these stations, see period 2004 and 2005 for Gainsborough Central and period 2016 and 2017 for Barry Links.
 The third least used station for this period was Golf Street.
 Located on the Dundee–Aberdeen line, the station only gets three trains a day, and to this day it remains in the top five least used stations in Scotland.
 The statistics for this period showed the top five least used stations to be:

 Period between 2001 and 2002

 The least used station in this period was Beauly.
 It only gained this title as the station was opened during this period, so it did not have enough time to gain a significant number of passengers.
-Its located on the Far North Line between Inverness and Muir of Ord.
+It's located on the Far North Line between Inverness and Muir of Ord.
 The statistics for this period showed the top five least used stations to be: